sybrenstuvel/python-rsa/doc/usage.rst

 This hashes the message using SHA-1.
 Other hash methods are also possible, check the :py:func:`rsa.sign` function documentation for details.
 The hash is then signed with the private key.
+Note in particular that it is also possible to skip hashing altogether by specifying `'RAW'`, creating a so-called 'raw signature'.

 It is possible to calculate the hash and signature in separate operations (i.e for generating the hash on a client machine and then sign with a